WYSO MUSIC MAKERS PROGRAM

 Music Makers in the Community

 The Music Makers perform one major concert and a series of recitals each semester.
 They also perform in community concerts and events, becoming musical ambassadors to their neighborhoods and communities.
-Learn more about the program in our January 2021 Music Makers Impact Statement.
+Learn more about the program in our Fall 2021 Music Makers Impact Statement.